Is Freetrade legit?

-Whether a financial provider like Freetrade is reliable and legit is an important and very legitimate question one can have.
+Whether a financial provider like Freetrade is legit a very relevant question one can have.
 After all you trust Freetrade with your investment money and savings.
 It is also a very common question, we get this asked a number of times.

-One thing worth bearing in mind: all the brokers that you find on BrokerChooser are regulated by at least one reliable authority.
+One thing worth bearing in mind: all the brokers that you find on BrokerChooser are regulated by at least one top-tier financial authority.
 So in this basic sense Freetrade is of course legit.
-Additionally, there are other factors you can take into account when you check the reliability of Freetrade, e.g. if Freetrade is listed on any exchange, provide two-step login, disclose transparently its financial result, etc.
+Additionally, there are other factors you can take into account when you check the legitimacy of Freetrade, e.g. if Freetrade is listed on any exchange, provide two-step login, disclose transparently its financial result, etc.

-Here, we've collected and summarized the common questions on broker reliability, enabling you to decide for yourself whether you consider Freetrade reliable in your individual circumstances.
+Here, we've collected and summarized the common questions on broker legitimacy, enabling you to decide for yourself whether you consider Freetrade legit in your individual circumstances.
 We also compared Freetrade with two similar brokers.

 |Broker listed on stock exchange||No||No||No|